She Brought Watercolors to Glacier Bay

 Sarah

-PS – If you have any questions about any of our trips in Alaska, the San Juan Islands, or the Inside Passage, send me an email or give me a call at 360-474-7218.
+PS – If you have any questions about any of our trips in Alaska or the San Juan Islands, just send me an email or give me a call at 360-474-7218.

-PPS – Also, if you would like a private tour of the David B contact me to schedule an appointment for our spring Open Boat on the afternoons of April 10 or 11 from 2-6pm.
-Each appointment will 30 minutes with a 15-minute gap between appointments.
-The maximum group size will be 5 and masks will be required.
+PPS – Also, if you would like a private tour of the David B contact me to schedule an appointment for our spring Open Boat in mid-April.
+Each appointment will 30 minutes with a 10-minute gap between appointments.
+The maximum group size is 6.

 How Will COVID-19 Affect My Trip?